loyjoy/welcome/documentation/process_building_blocks/questionnaire.md

 # Questionnaire

-A powerful process building block to collect different types of customer data and to interact with customers.
+The **`Questionnaire`** is a powerful process building block to collect different types of customer data and to interact with customers.

 ## The process building block Questionnaire
 Add a new chatbot experience or copy an excisting experience.
 Then add the process block **`Questionnaire`** in the process editor.